ymsayedh/Real-Time-Clock/README.md

 # Real-Time Clock (RTC) — DS1307 + ATMEGA32

 A full-featured embedded clock system built in C for the ATMEGA32 microcontroller.
-Displays live time and date on a 16×2 LCD, with alarm, stopwatch, and countdown timer functionality controlled via a 4×4 keypad and dedicated push buttons.
+Displays live time and date on an LCD, with alarm, stopwatch, and countdown timer functionality controlled via a keypad and dedicated push buttons.

 ---